Costs and Financial Aid

 Federal Direct Loan Program for Student Loans

 CTS participates in the Federal Direct Loan Program.
 These low interest student loans from the US Department of Education are available to eligible US residents who are enrolled at least half time in a degree program.
-For more information about student loans consult the Student Direct Loan Fact sheet link below or contact the Office of Admissions and Financial Aid.
+For more information about student loans consult the Student Direct Loan Fact sheet link below or contact the Financial Aid Office.

 Financial Aid Forms & Links